Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 which says "sign up to our newsletter" and below that is an envelope icon, clicking this opens up a prompt to enter my email address which closes after I have entered it. further down the page are four more images that are titled and below them is a description of what I can find on each website, further below that are icons that take me to games workshops different social media platforms, I find that I want to look at miniatures and read in to what the armies are capable of so I choose to click on the Games workshop image, this opens up a new tab in my browser and loads the web page.

+[####fiction reader user type]
+As a user who is interested in reading the warhammer 40,000 fiction, I want to learn more about the background that the universe is set in and who

 As a user type, I want to perform an action, so that I can achieve a goal.